-- 1. Create and save the HTML files in your choice of HTML editor. - 2.
+- 1. Create and save the HTML and other files in your choice of file editor (such as an HTML authoring tool). - 2.
 Open your module in the Module Editor. - 3.
 In the Configuration window, right-click the [Help Menu] node and pick Add HTML Help File. - 4.
-Enter values for Menu Entry, Contents, and Starting Page, and then click Ok.
+Enter values for Menu Entry, Contents folder, and Starting Page, and then click Ok.